Weeks 1-5 from the 16 Week Upper Register Course by Kurt Thompson

 So you want to play it safe?
 A bit hesitant?
 Still not exactly sure?

 These are the first 5 weeks of the course on video just like everyone else experiences.
 It ends perfectly on Week 5 which is when EVERYBODY takes their review with me.
+(30 minute review lesson is not included, but can be purchased on this site.
+Just search "LESSONS.")

 This comes packed in a zip file that is about 800mb.
 Make sure you have enough storage and a solid, fast internet connection.
 Sometimes people experience problems downloading to their phone so downloading to a laptop or tablet may work best.